pombredanne/yocto-spdx/CONTRIBUTING.md

 2. The second method is to contact the maintainers via email.
 Email addresses for the current project maintainers are found in the README file (https://github.com/ttgurney/yocto-spdx/blob/master/README.md).
-Code will be reviewed by the UNO Yocto+SPDX group before being merged.
+Code will be reviewed by the maintainers before being merged.

-3. The last method is to ask for direct access to the Yocto-SPDX GitHub repository.
+3. The last method is to ask for commit access to the repository.
 This method will be considered for regular contributors who have shown the abilty to work within the community.
-To make this request, please contact the project maintainers by email.
+To make this request, please contact the maintainers by email.

-###All patch submissions require documentation.
+#All patch submissions require documentation.

 For each commit, provide a single-line summary of the change, and in the body of the commit message, provide a detailed description of what you did.
 The only